 Science is taught on a daily basis at Dearington.
 We use Lynchburg City Schools' Standards of Learning Enabling Objectives alignment as the guideline for science instruction.
 Science is taught in the classroom by grade-area teachers and also by a resource Science Specialist.
 The Science Standards of Learning are taught with many "hands-on" activities found in kits developed for each unit of study and lab experiences done in our fully equipped PRISM Science Lab.

-Dearington use Lynchburg City Schools' Standards of Learning Enabling Objectives alignment as the guideline for social studies instruction.
-Resource specialists plan units and develop flexible schedules that allows small group instruction.
+Dearington uses Lynchburg City Schools' Standards of Learning Enabling Objectives alignment as the guideline for social studies instruction.
+Resource specialists plan units and develop flexible schedules that allow small group instruction.
 Students are given many opportunities to demonstrate their learning through projects.
-Students enjoy teacher-developed Power Point presentations that present concepts and facts at each grade level.
+Students enjoy teacher-developed lessons and hands-on presentations that present concepts and facts at each grade level.

 DESI is committed to the idea that a foreign language enriches a student's school experience.
 This instruction is correlated with the regular curriculum.
 Teaching children the basics in two languages reinforces the skills in both languages.
 In doing so, it allows the students twice as much time and opportunity to master critical concepts.
 Our Spanish faculty includes one full-time teacher.

 English Language Learners